-Dr. Alan Hopkins and Dr. Natalive Hudson At ARVO 2018
+Dr. Alan Hopkins and Dr. Natalive Hudson at the Association for Research in Vision & Ophthalmology

 Age-related macular degeneration (AMD) is the leading cause of central retinal vision loss worldwide.
 Over 100,000 people in Ireland, over the age of 50, suffer with AMD.
 New cases of AMD are diagnosed at rate of 7,000 per year and it is the country's leading cause of sight loss.